-Although there are significant differences between the Monoliths and the Platform Plays, there is also a similarity.
-Both need to identify the place to start.
+Although there are significant differences between the Monoliths and the Platform Plays, there is also a similarity; both need to identify the place to start.
 The Platform Plays need to identify the one process of many to automate first.
 Eventually, once a team at the Platform Play has gained proficiency in its BPMS technology of choice then it can begin to automate multiple processes at the same time.
 The Monoliths have a much clearer path to automating the first process.
 However, they still face some challenges in deciding where to begin their automation journey.
-A complex process cannot and should not be tackled all at once.
+An organization should not tackle a complex process all at once.
 It is a much better idea to take an agile and iterative approach to implementing and automating even a single process.